Imagine you Received this Personalised Video!

 ⏱ 5 Second Summary

 Marketing personalisation - true Customer Communications Management CCM - demands multi-channel technologies across print and all digital forms.
-XMPie has developed the leading solution, as used by small businesses and marketing agencies as well as by such e-commerce giants as Amazon.
+XMPie has developed the leading solution, as used by small businesses and marketing agencies as well as by e-commerce giant as Amazon.

 Director of Consulting Services